thosgood/this-weeks-finds/markdown/151-200/week187.md

     The Coxeter complex is obtained from that for B~n~ by gluing together top-dimensional simplices in pairs in a certain way to get bigger top-dimensional simplices.
-The q-polynomial is the \"q-half double factorial\":
+The q-polynomial is the "q-half double factorial":

         [2n]?! = [2n]!! / q^n + 1

                 = [2] [4] ...
 [2n-2] [n]

-At this point I guess I should \"throw a concrete life preserver to the student drowning in a sea of abstraction\", as the cruel joke goes.
-So let\'s actually work out some examples of these q-polynomials.
-As I explained in \"[week184](week184.html)\", this is easiest in base q.
+At this point I guess I should "throw a concrete life preserver to the student drowning in a sea of abstraction", as the cruel joke goes.
+So let's actually work out some examples of these q-polynomials.
+As I explained in ["Week 184"](#week184), this is easiest in base q.
 The reason is that in this base, a q-integer like

     [5] = q4 + q3 + q2 + q + 1